Yves Dreyfus: Mediterranean Games, French nationals

+Maccabiah Games

-In 1964, he won the French national championship in epee.
-He won a gold medal in individual epee at the 1961 Maccabiah Games.
+He won a gold medal in individual épée at the 1961 Maccabiah Games.
 He competed for France at the 1965 Maccabiah Games.
 He won gold medals in both individual epee and team epee at the 1977 Maccabiah Games.

+Honors

 In 1966, he was decorated by General Charles de Gaulle.
 In 1967, he was given the National Order of Merit by the French Council of Ministers.
 He later became a Master of Arms.

+In 2017, he received the Fair Play Award from Alain Calmat, given by the French Association for Sport Without Violence and For Fair Play.
+Calmat was a Jewish Olympic Figure Skater and World Champion, and lived a life of public service.

-Dreyfus died on 16 December 2021, at the age of 90.
+Dreyfus died on 16 December 2021, at the age of 90 in Ceyrat, Puy-de-Dôme, France.
+He wrote three books on fencing in his career, and participated in Masters Fencing as late as 2001.